ojarva/status.futurice.com/README.md

 How to install
 --------------

-* Modify *pages/what.php* to match with your ideologies and technologies used.
+External systems:

-* Start using Pingdom
+* Configure Pingdom
 * Install and configure RT (if you want to use "IT tickets" page)
+* Configure [network weathermap](http://www.network-weathermap.com/)

+On server running this site:

 * Install python and php.
 Configure apache2.
+* Install yui-compressor (after making changes to css/js, run compress.sh to create minified versions)

+On your RT server:

+* Move *backend/rt_settings.py.example* to *backend/rt_settings.py* and configure relevant variables
+* Add *backend/fetch_rt.py* to crontab (preferrably on separate server running RT)

+To this code:

+* Modify *pages/what.php* to match with your ideologies and technologies used.
 * Move *backend/pingdom_settings.py.example* to *backend/pingdom_settings.py* and configure relevant variables.
-* Move *backend/rt_settings.py.example* to *backend/rt_settings.py* and configure relevant variables
 * Add *backend/fetch_pingdom.py* to crontab
-* Add *backend/rt_settings.py* to crontab (preferrably on separate server running RT)
-* Configure [network weathermap](http://www.network-weathermap.com/)
+* Add *upload_settings.php* with <?$password="some_randomly_generated_password";?>.
+Put this password to *rt_settings.py* too